issactoast/theissacleedotcom/content/home/experience.md

   location = "Iowa City, IA"
   date_start = "2018-08-24"
   date_end = ""
-  description = "Leading four discussion sections (50 min) per a week.
+  description = """Leading four discussion sections (50 min) per a week.
 Answer questions and reinforce materials used in lecture.
 Explain the statistical methods by solving examples in the text book.
-Each class consists of 25 students.
+Each class consists of 25 students."""

 +++